 The first meeting for developing Robbiii the Robot took place all the way back in January.
 Victor: ‘To create maximum emotional impact, we developed Robbiii with CGI for the film.
 But various physical iterations have been created for shop displays, as well as a stuffed doll version that’s for sale.
 They had to go into production before the script was even finished.’

 Interested in bringing robots to life or in search of consultancy for visual brand communication in any other way?
-We're always happy to help you.Hit us up firstname.lastname@example.org
+We're always happy to help you.Leave us a message firstname.lastname@example.org